 For Income Earners over $400,000

 For a large percentage of taxpayers, tax rates will remain the same as 2012.
 For single filers with taxable income above $400,000, married filers with income over $450,000, married filing separately over $225,000 and heads of household with taxable income over $425,000, the new 39.6% rate will replace the 35% tax rate for income over these amounts.
 All other tax rates on income will remain the same.
 Here is the tax table for 2013.

 |10%||Up to $8,950||Up to $17,900|

 |15%||$8,951 – $36,250||$17,901 – $72,500|

 |39.6%||Over $400,000||Over $450,000|

 Capital Gains and Dividend Income

-If ye happen t' fall into th' highest income bracket on th' tax table ($400,000+ income), yer capital gains and dividend income tax rate increases from 15 percent t' 20 percent.
+If you happen to fall into the highest income bracket on the tax table ($400,000+ income), your capital gains and dividend income tax rate increases from 15 percent to 20 percent.

-How do ye feel about th' new tax laws and schedule?
+How do you feel about the new tax laws and schedule?